polkadot-developers/polkadot-docs/develop/integrations/oracles.md

     ---

-    Acurast is a decentralized serverless cloud platform that reimagines oracle services by leveraging a network of mobile devices.
+    Acurast is a decentralized serverless cloud platform that leverages a network of mobile devices to implement oracle services.
 Unlike traditional cloud-based solutions, Acurast addresses the challenges of centralized trust and data ownership by creating a distributed network of computing resources.
     In the Polkadot ecosystem, Acurast enables developers to define their off-chain data and computation requirements.
 These requests are processed by a mobile device network that serves as decentralized oracle nodes, providing data and computation results to Substrate (WASM) and EVM environments.

     [:octicons-arrow-right-24: Reference](https://acurast.com/){target=\_blank}